dtonhofer/prolog_notes/prolog_comparison_predicates.md

 # Prolog's comparison predicates

-> Wed 25 Mar 08:39:30 CET 2020
-> WORK IN PROGRESS.
+- WORK IN PROGRESS.
-> EXAMPLES & TEST CASES TO BE ADDED
+- EXAMPLES & TEST CASES TO BE ADDED
-> LOTS OF CLARIFICATIONS NEEDED
+- LOTS OF CLARIFICATIONS NEEDED

 ## Sources